 (1) EBITDA, Adjusted EBITDA, Free Cash Flow, FCF L4PQ (Free Cash Flow for the last four published quarters) and Maximum Permitted Dividends are non-GAAP measures.
-See "Non-GAAP Measures" above for the definitions.
+See "Non-GAAP Measures" in the MD&A for the definitions.

 On November 7, 2022, the Company announced an increase to its dividend per share to \$0.05 per month (or \$0.60 per year), effective January 31, 2023.
 See "Liquidity and Capital Resources - Dividends to Shareholders" below.